Parsl/parsl/docs/userguide/configuration/index.rst

     see if there is already an example which matches your needs.

-Parsl configuration objects (:class:`~parsl.config.Config`) define how to acquire resources to execute tasks, how to launch workers on the resources, and how many resources each worker has.
+Parsl configuration objects (:class:`~parsl.config.Config`) define how to acquire resources to execute tasks and how Parsl will use those resources.

 :class:`~parsl.config.Config` objects are expressed in Python so that software can